 Paid Time Off Employer Comparisons

 Want to benchmark your paid time off with that of other employers?
 Holiday weeks are popular times for employees to use their PTO days or take paid vacation days.
-Summers are also a challenge for employers because most employees take vacation days.
+Summers are also a challenge for employers because most employees take vacation days—and if your employees don't use up all of their paid time off—know that they should.
+Their use of paid time off helps both their outlook and productivity, both of which are desirable for the employer.

 In the knowledge industries, employees can balance vacation with the demands of their jobs.
 In industries such as retail, manufacturing, food service and hospitality, though, having an employee on-site to serve customers is critical.
 This requires that managers carefully balance the number of employees using paid time off versus the employees who are on-the-job.

 The study found that PTO use by employers is increasing.
-In 2002, 71% of employers offered traditional paid time off days, in 2006, 63%, and in 2010, 54%.
-So, use of a PTO system has reached over 40% of employers, and if the study is correct, the percentage of employers is increasing.
+In 2002, 71percent of employers offered traditional paid time off days, in 2006, 63 percent, and in 2010, 54 percent.
+So, the use of a PTO system has reached over 40percent of employers, and if the study is correct, the percentage of employers is increasing.
 Very large organizations dominate in the use of traditional paid time off approaches.

-The study also found that the "most common categories of leave under a traditional system are vacation (98%), jury duty (90%), bereavement (89%), sick leave (87%) and paid holidays (83%)."
+The study also found that the "most common categories of leave under a traditional system are vacation (98 percent of employers), jury duty (90 percent of employers), bereavement (89 percent of employers), sick leave (87 percent of employers) and paid holidays (83 percent of employers)."
 They also found that both groups of employers offer around 9 paid holidays a year.

 Traditional paid time off plans offer a marginally greater average number of paid holidays in a year (nine) versus PTO bank-type plans at 8.7.
 Overall, paid holiday leave is most common for secular holidays.